timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle F-Procedure and Administration/CHAPTER 64-COLLECTION/Subchapter A-General Provisions/Subchapter A-General Provisions.md

       * (i) at any time after assessment, the Internal Revenue Service removes such receivable from the active inventory for lack of resources or inability to locate the taxpayer,

-      * (ii) more than 1/3 of the period of the applicable statute of limitation has lapsed and such receivable has not been assigned for collection to any employee of the Internal Revenue Service, or
+      * (ii) more than 2 years has passed since assessment and such receivable has not been assigned for collection to any employee of the Internal Revenue Service, or

       * (iii) in the case of a receivable which has been assigned for collection, more than 365 days have passed without interaction with the taxpayer or a third party for purposes of furthering the collection of such receivable.